Dr Luis Porangaba

 Research interests

-Luis’ research interests primarily lie in the field of intellectual property law, with emphasis on trade marks, patents, and unfair competition.
+Luis’ research focuses on intellectual property law, particularly trade marks, patents, and unfair competition.

 Supervision

-Luis is willing to supervise research students whose proposed work falls within his areas of interest, in particular UK and European intellectual property law.
+Luis is available to supervise research students whose proposed work aligns with his areas of interest, particularly in European (UK/EU) intellectual property law.

 Teaching